chrischen24/cse15l-lab-reports/lab5.md

 * ### **Anonymous Student**
    *2 hours ago in general*

   Hello super helpful TA's.
 I am having an issue with my test cases and im super frustrated.
-When I run the bash script to test my methods and grade the testers, it produces an error saying that my test timed out.
+When I run `bash test.sh` (the bash script) to test my methods and grade the testers, it produces an error saying that my test timed out.
   ![Image](studenterror.png)
   I have a bash sript that automatically compliles all of the files and runs the test file, and grades my tests accordingly.
   ![Image](studentbash.png)